A paedophile ring at Knox Grammar, one of Sydney's most elite private schools, rocked the nation.

-Simon has revealed his challenges with this case and life in the police force in a chilling interview in the May issue of The Australian Women’s Weekly, on sale now.
+Simon has revealed his challenges with this case and life in the police force in a chilling interview in the May issue of The Australian Women’s Weekly.

-His compelling book, 'Life Sentence' (Penguin Random House), about investigating the historic sexual abuse which occurred in the late 1970s to mid-1980s, and how 15 years in the force left him battling post-traumatic stress disorder is out on May.
-1.
+His compelling book, 'Life Sentence' (Penguin Random House), about investigating the historic sexual abuse which occurred in the late 1970s to mid-1980s, and how 15 years in the force left him battling post-traumatic stress disorder is out now.

 “It soon became apparent that these men at Knox were working as a network," Simon recounts.

 "Some boys who were abused by one man when they were very young were picked up for further abuse by another when they were 13 or 14-year-old boarders.
 In the end we got statements from about 37 victims, but we thought the total number was probably more than 100 because many never came forward.
 I listened to the most horrific and upsetting stories.
 It was usually talking about the first sexual contact that made them break down and start sobbing.
 I'd pause the interview and offer them coffee, trying to help them as best as I could, and I'd chat about something else before picking up the story again."